-The association Les Maths en Scène was funded in 2016, following the observation that approaches to popularize mathematics would benefit diversification, and that it can be extremely fruitful to mix the mathematical and artistic approaches.
+The association Les Maths en Scène was founded in 2016, following the observation that approaches to popularize mathematics would benefit diversification, and that it can be extremely fruitful to mix the mathematical and artistic approaches.
 In particular, the association introduces new outreach initiatives to disseminate mathematical culture, via performing arts and theatre, plastic arts, games, litterature, digital works.
 The association brings together researchers, teachers and students.
-Its objectives is to work for popularization of mathematical culture and computer science by actions involving the general public and the school students.
-More information.
+Its objective is to work for popularization of mathematical culture and computer science by actions involving the general public and the school students.

 The technics middle school Ioan Ciordas sits in Beius, a city of more that 10 000 inhabitants, in the North-West of Romania.
 In may 2020, they celebrated the 134th anniversary of the creation of the school.
 In 2020-21, they educate 700 students between 11 and 19 years old.
 At middle school level (5th-8th grade) they establish general culture and education.
 At high school level they have a general and a professionnal programme, for students between 15 and 19 years old, introducing them to various professions, giving them a better start in life.
 This offers a coherent school plan.

 The theaching staff consists in 50 professors.
 The last 12 years, they implemented in the school eTwinning international projects.
 The last 6 years they implemented Erasmus + (KA1) projects.
 They also coordinate projects at regional and national level.